 Depending on location, year and month you were born in the world, the Astrological sign changeover can be anywhere from the 18th to the 23rd of the month.

-Example: the Sun enters Aquarius on Friday January 20, 2012 (11:10 am EST/ 8:10 am PST).
-If a child is born earlier than 8:10 in the morning in Los Angeles on 1/20/12 – the Sun is in the previous sign of Capricorn.
-If born later – the baby will have an Aquarius Sun (of course the clock varies by Time Zone, but you get the drift.)
+Example: the Sun entered Aquarius on Friday January 20, 2012 (11:10 am EST/ 8:10 am PST).
+If a child was born earlier than 8:10 in the morning in Los Angeles on 1/20/12 – the Sun was in the previous sign of Capricorn.
+If born later – the baby has an Aquarius Sun (of course the clock varies by Time Zone, but you get the drift).

 You’ve determined your Sun Sign, but what about the other sign that is so close its only separated by minutes/hours?
 Depending on where planets show up and/or congregate in a chart, the individual will often have characteristics of sign # 2 as well.
 As in life, in astrology no one is one dimensional.
 (You can read information about both signs just to give yourself a rounded feeling)